 Injecting a bathroom with coziness creates a nice tension between practicality and geniality.
 “I love furniture in a bathroom because even a simple wooden chair and a vintage rug provide such a contrast to cold, hard tile and stone,” said fellow Californian designer Betsy Burnham, who recently installed a classic boat-shaped tub by the British manufacturer Drummonds in a 1920s Los Angeles home.

-Screen Shot 2014-08-26 at 8.53.48 PMBecause freestanding tubs come in such a variety—cast-iron, high-backed, Victorian-style slipper tubs; Asian-influenced wooden boxes; minimalist Italian-marble troughs—they can set a more distinctive design tone for a room than built-ins, which have a clunky, cookie-cutter look, Ms. Burnham added.
+Because freestanding tubs come in such a variety—cast-iron, high-backed, Victorian-style slipper tubs; Asian-influenced wooden boxes; minimalist Italian-marble troughs—they can set a more distinctive design tone for a room than built-ins, which have a clunky, cookie-cutter look, Ms. Burnham added.
 “The fantasy is always to be transported somewhere else,” she said.
 “That riad you loved on a recent trip to Morocco, a grandparents’ house in the country that’s a memory from childhood, a comfy bed-and-breakfast at the beach.”

 Evoking a sense of time, not place, was the aim for Charlotte Starling, the owner of Velvet & Dash Interiors in Dorset, England, when she transformed a bedroom in her 1700s house into a bath.
 “I wanted something that felt ‘Downton Abbey,’ ” she said, “that era when a maid would have drawn you a bath.”
 She selected a freestanding tub, “the longest one they had, so you could almost lie flat,” and had the plumbing routed through newly reinforced joists to the center of the room.
-Deviating from the conventional wisdom that the tub should be set on a water-resistant surface, Ms. Starling Screen Shot 2014-08-26 at 8.50.22 PMretained the historic wooden floorboards but also installed a practical glass-enclosure shower in the corner of the room.
+Deviating from the conventional wisdom that the tub should be set on a water-resistant surface, Ms. Starling retained the historic wooden floorboards but also installed a practical glass-enclosure shower in the corner of the room.
 She painted the walls a romantic pale pink and added a Victorian nursing chair from her husband’s childhood bedroom.

 The siren song of the freestanding tub also seduced design writer Kate Watson-Smyth, who installed one during the renovation of her North London home.
 “I love the promise of that bath.
 It’s the ultimate luxury, but I never use it,” she admitted.
 “Just the idea of it is enough for me.
 My husband does like a Saturday afternoon soak though.”